Mosamorphing/WTF-React/12_React Router/readme.md

 # Exercise

 Replicate these examples without referring to the codebase provided.
 Implement a transactions page that lists various transactions and, upon clicking a transaction, redirects to a page displaying the details of the selected transaction.
-It will be a fun exercise, trust me.
+It will be a fun exercise.
+Good luck!